Carrier Comparison

 Detailed Breakdown

 If you are shipping small, lightweight packages, USPS should be your default carrier.
 The price difference is substantial: a typical 1 lb ecommerce package costs $4-5 to ship via USPS Ground Advantage compared to $10-12 via UPS Ground.
-That means USPS saves you roughly $5-7 per package, which adds up quickly for ecommerce sellers shipping dozens or hundreds of orders per week.
-USPS also offers more convenient dropoff options for small packages -- you can drop them in any blue collection box or hand them to your mail carrier.
+That means USPS saves you roughly $5-7 per package, which adds up fast for ecommerce sellers shipping dozens or hundreds of orders per week.
+USPS also offers more convenient dropoff options for small packages: you can drop them in any blue collection box or hand them to your mail carrier.
 The only scenario where UPS makes sense for small packages is when you need guaranteed delivery dates, are already paying for daily UPS pickup, or have negotiated UPS rates that bring the price closer to USPS levels.
+Here is the part most sellers miss: the $5-7 gap is per package.
+Ship 30 orders a week and default to UPS when USPS would do, and you are handing over roughly $150-210 a week, which is on the order of $7,800-$10,900 a year.
+That is illustrative, not a quote, but it shows why carrier choice on lightweight orders is a margin decision, not a habit.
+The 2026 rate increases (USPS +5.4%, UPS +5.9%) push both retail floors higher, so the cost of guessing wrong only grows.
+Buying labels below commercial rates on a free account, with no subscription and no minimums, blunts the hike on whichever carrier wins each shipment.

 Key Takeaways